Deep Learning-Based Human Pose Estimation: A Survey: 2D human pose estimation

-With the emergence of Generative Adversarial Networks (GANs) \cite{gans}, they are explored in HPE to generate biologically plausible pose configurations and to discriminate the predictions with high confidence from those with low confidence, which could infer the potential poses for the occluded body parts.
-Chen et al. \cite{chen2017adversarial} constructed a structure-aware conditional adversarial network, named Adversarial PoseNet, which contains an hourglass network-based pose generator and two discriminators to discriminate against reasonable body poses from unreasonable ones.
-Chou et al. \cite{chou2018self} built an adversarial learning-based network with two stacked hourglass networks sharing the same structure as discriminator and generator, respectively.
-The generator estimates the location of each joint, and the discriminator distinguishes the ground-truth heatmaps and predicted ones.
-Different from GANs-based methods that take HPE network as the generator and utilize the discriminator to provide supervision, Peng et al. \cite{peng2018jointly} developed an adversarial data augmentation network to optimize data augmentation and network training by treating HPE network as a discriminator and using augmentation network as a generator to perform adversarial augmentations.
+With the emergence of \textbf{Generative Adversarial Networks (GANs)} \cite{gans}, they are explored in HPE to generate biologically plausible pose configurations and to discriminate the predictions with high confidence from those with low confidence, which could infer the poses of the occluded body parts.
+Inspired by hourglass architecture which efficiently refines joints, Chen et al. \cite{chen2017adversarial} constructed a structure-aware conditional adversarial network--Adversarial PoseNet--which contains an hourglass network-based pose generator and two discriminators to discriminate reasonable body poses from unreasonable ones.
+Chou et al. \cite{chou2018self} built an adversarial learning-based network with two stacked hourglass networks sharing the same structure as the discriminator and generator, respectively.
+The generator estimates the location of each joint, and the discriminator distinguishes between the ground-truth heatmaps and predicted ones.
+Unlike GANs-based methods that take the HPE network as the generator and utilize the discriminator to provide supervision, Peng et al. \cite{peng2018jointly} developed an adversarial data augmentation network to optimize data augmentation and network training by treating the HPE network as a discriminator and using augmentation network as a generator to perform adversarial augmentations.